ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 tailored to the particular needs of each study.
 Although the complexity of many studies requires a custom framework, leading by example, we encourage authors to publish their simulation frameworks and, where possible, to develop their simulation frameworks in a generalized format that allows others to build on them.
 The initial release of `ss3sim` describes the basic structure used in recent studies [@johnson2013; @ono2013] and the current version of `ss3sim` could be used to address many other important questions in stock assessment science.
-We hope that users will both benefit both from `ss3sim` in its current form and extend it for their own needs, potentially contributing back to the main code base.
+We hope that users will both benefit from `ss3sim` in its current form and extend it for their own needs, potentially contributing back to the main code base.

 <!--A recent large scale study [@deroba2013a] focused on evaluating the robustness of several stock-assessment models to observation error.
 That study encountered challenges due to fundamental differences in the structure, data requirements, and limitations of different stock-assessment models.
 An alternative approach is to focus on a single generalized modeling platform such as SS, where alternative model setups reflect only alternative assumptions about the true underlying dynamics of stocks or estimation approaches and assumptions.-->